-This note agrees with Cole and Frangakis8 and Vander-Weele6 that assumptions of "no side effects" need be attended to with utmost diligence, that they deserve a formal representation, and that no representation, however sophisticated, can capture side-effect assumptions that researchers fail to notice or acknowledge.
+I agree with Cole and Frangakis1 and with VanderWeele2 that assumptions of "no side-effects" need be attended to with utmost diligence, that they deserve a formal representation, and that no representation, however sophisticated, can capture side-effect assumptions that researchers fail to notice or acknowledge.

-It also agrees that it is practically not possible to account analytically for all the different ways in which an exposure of level x can be given.
-It argues however that, if one possesses experience about what ways of giving exposure x can be considered similar and what ways cannot, such experience be encoded not by altering the consistency rule but, rather, in the same model where other causal assumptions are encoded.
-This model can take the form of a causal diagram, where assumptions receive vivid and unambiguous representation or, if one prefers algebraic notation, through counterfactual formulae of the "ignorability" type.
-The latter 2 representations are logically equivalent, $^{5(pp.98-102),7}$ and differ only in emphasis and transparency.
+I also agree that it is practically not possible to account analytically for all the different ways in which an exposure of level x can be given.
+I argue, however, that, if one possesses experience about what ways of giving exposure x can be considered similar and what ways cannot, such experience should be encoded not by altering the consistency rule but, rather, in the same model in which other causal assumptions are encoded.
+This model can take the form of a causal diagram, in which assumptions receive vivid and unambiguous representation or, if one prefers algebraic notation, through counterfactual formulae of the "ignorability" type.
+The latter two representations are logically equivalent, ^{8,16(pp. 98--102)} and differ only in emphasis and transparency.

-I further argue that the distinction between an "assumption" and a "theorem" is not just a matter of semantics, but carries profound implications in research, communication, and education, not unlike the implications of labeling Pythagoras Theorem a "theorem," not "assumption."
+I further argue that the distinction between an "assumption" and a "theorem" is not just a matter of semantics, but rather carries profound implications in research, communication and education, not unlike the implications of labeling the Pythagorean Theorem as a "theorem," not an "assumption."
 Although right-angle triangles hardly exist in the practical world, the label "theorem" serves useful purposes to geometers, astronomers, and engineers.
-First, it gives mathematicians the license to communicate results using a few standard, albeit ideal, mathematical objects, (eg, straight lines, rightangles) rather than the much larger space of deviants from the ideal.
-Second, it gives mathematicians the freedom to explore properties of more intricate objects (eg, polygons, spherical geometry, calculus) while delegating the task of assessing the practical applicability of such properties to those who are more intimately familiar with the details of each specific application.
-Finally, a "theorem" conveys to practitioners the comfortable presence of a solid science behind their practice and the assurance that this science can be relied upon for guidance despite its dealing with ideal mathematical objects.
+First, it gives mathematicians the license to communicate results using a few standard, albeit ideal, mathematical objects, (e.g., straight lines, right-angles) rather than the much larger space of deviants from the ideal.
+Second, it gives mathematicians the freedom to explore properties of more intricate objects (e.g., polygons, spherical geometry, calculus) while delegating the task of assessing the practical applicability of such properties to those who are more intimately familiar with the details of each specific application.
+Finally, a "theorem" conveys to practitioners the comfortable presence of a solid coherent science behind their practice and the assurance that this science can be relied upon for guidance despite its dealing with ideal mathematical objects.

-The science of counterfactuals, like that of geometry, deals with ideal mathematical objects such as local interventions, indexed by a finite set X of variables, and counterfactuals defined by such local interventions in accordance with Eq.
+The science of counterfactuals, like that of geometry, deals with ideal mathematical objects such as local interventions, indexed by a finite set X = x of propositions, and counterfactuals defined by such local interventions in accordance with Eq.
 (2).
 Practicing epidemiologists would do well to acquire the tools developed by the science of counterfactuals, despite the ideal nature of its premises.
 The label "theorem" acknowledges the consistency of that science; the label "assumption" denies its existence.